 Support our efforts year-round by making a recurring gift.
-You choose how much and how often you want to give - it's a simple and secure way to make a big impact.
+You choose how much and how often to give.
+It's a simple and secure way to make a big impact.
+Online contributions can be made monthly, quarterly, or annually.